mensmediumtall/mensmediumtall.github.com/posts/fat.md

 When I was in 6th grade I was going through a chubby phase and one day this girl came up to me and said *you're fat*.

 Since that day I have always sucked my stomach in.
 Always.
 *Always.*
 **Always.**

-It's become the norm for me so much that when I relax my stomach it feels weird.
+It's become the norm for me so much so that when I relax my stomach it feels weird.
 I probably only relax it when I'm sleeping.

-I just don't want anyone thinking that my points are invalid on a basis of never having experienced or having been impacted by image issues.
+I say this because I don't want anyone thinking that my points are invalid on a basis of never having experienced or having been impacted by image issues.

+Image issues are something we all deal and, in many cases, are things that we can resolve - regardless of the fact that it is easier for some than for others.

+For the case of the Tall, we're helping to solve image issues by providing clothes that are not only *not embarrassing* to wear, but that... well, look good.

+:-D